Bubblin-Superbooks/bookiza.cli/README.markdown

 $ bookiza server                  # Opens https://localhost:4567 on your browser!
 ```

-Open the project on your favorite text editor (Sublime/Atom) and write away!
+Open the project on your favorite text editor (VSC Sublime Atom or any other) and write away!
 Once you're ready (or even if you're not) hit:

 ```bash
 $ bookiza publish
 ```

 Your book will be *POST'ed / PATCH'ed* over Bubblin instantly, in real time.
-Keep updating!
+Keep updating with reader feedback!

 To see full CLI documentation with: